mandober/debrief.haskell/hs.GLOSSARY.md

 ## Regular type constructor
 A type constructor `d` is regular if the data type `d a` contains no function spaces and if the `d`'s type argument is the same on both sides of its type declaration.

+## Reification
+Reification is the observation of underlying structure.

 ## Resource
 The Haskell 2010 Report uses the term "resource" to refer to the language items brought into scope from other modules.